Improve Your Child’s Social Skills with These ADHD-Friendly Toys

 Benefit: This cool board teaches kids to take turns.

-For most children with ADHD, spending time on a playground doesn’t offer enough structure, and offers too much face-to-face interaction.
+ADHD in toddlers and preschoolers means that spending time on a playground doesn’t offer enough structure, and offers too much face-to-face interaction.
 This causes a preschooler with ADHD to feel overwhelmed.

 The Yo Baby Kick Flipper — a plastic skateboard deck, without wheels, used for teaching kids the basics of board sports — is an awesome social-scene helper.
 I have found that practicing tricks in the park is an icebreaker for kids.
 Think about purchasing two Kick Flippers.
 The second one can be offered to any curious kid who wants to try it out.
 What will likely follow is a natural turn-taking process, where kids go from sneaking peeks at each other’s tricks to stopping to watch while waiting to show what they can do.
 It encourages friendship.